-A major producer of mineral fertilisers and industrial chemicals located in Veliky Novgorod
+A producer of mineral fertilisers and industrial chemicals located in Veliky Novgorod

-Acron is the Group’s flagship and one of the largest industrial producers in the Russian northwest.
-The Acron production facility was originally commissioned in the 1960s-1980s and revamped throughout the 1990s and 2000s.
-Several modern units were constructed in 2006–2016.
+Acron, the Group’s flagship located in the Russian northwest, offers a wide range of nitrogen and complex fertilisers, as well as industrial products.
+The Acron production facility was originally commissioned in the 1960s–1980s and revamped throughout the 1990s and 2000s.
+Several modern units were constructed between 2006 and 2016.
 In 2017, the Group’s updated development strategy through 2025 launched a new stage of modernising existing facilities and building new ones.
-Acron offers a wide range of nitrogen and complex fertilisers, as well as industrial products.
+Under this strategy, Acron built eight new production units: a sixth urea unit, three nitric acid units, two urea granulation units and two calcium nitrate (CN) units; it also implemented large-scale upgrades to its ammonia and urea units and technical upgrades at its NPK and AN units.

 Acron Group has a subdivision that operates its rail car fleet to transport raw materials to the Group’s production sites and end products to domestic customers and seaports.
-PJSC Acron Stand-alone Business Unit operates over 1,700 railcars and tanks owned by the Group, as well as over 2,000 leased railcars.
+PJSC Acron Stand-alone Business Unit operates more than 2,000 railcars and tanks owned by the Group, as well as over 2,000 leased railcars.

 Production Capacity